sagamusix/JDTools/readme.md

 List all the contents of a SysEx dump (or any of the other supported input formats) by invoking `JDTools list <input.syx>`.
 This also lists objects that JDTools cannot convert (such as the JD-800 display area), but the actual contents are not shown for most of them.
 Useful for easily creating a patch listing of your banks.

 # Version History

+## v0.11 (2022-08-03)

+- Conversion to JD-08 format is more difficult than anticipated.
+As a result, the conversion process was changed so that the provided output file must be an **already existing** JD08Backup.svd file obtained from your JD-08.
+The file is then overwritten, but its contents are replaced with the new patch data.
+- Recognize JD-08 effect group A pan feature and warn about it during conversion
+- When converting a bank to BIN / SVZ / SVD, but the target format required smaller banks than the input file provided, only the first bank was written.

 ## v0.10 (2022-08-02)